bschelske/COUNT/README.md

 The region of interest (ROI) is where the tracking will occur.

-"Choose .csv path" will change where the results file is saved.
+`Choose .csv path` will change where the results file is saved.
 By default, the file will save in the "results" folder.

-"Canny upper" and "Canny lower" are the bounds for edge hysteresis thresholding.
+`Canny upper` and `Canny lower` are the bounds for edge hysteresis thresholding.
 Choosing a 3:1 (default) or 2:1 ratio works well.

-"Max centroid distance" is the maximum allowable distance an object can travel between frames.
+`Max centroid distance` is the maximum allowable distance an object can travel between frames.

-"Timeout Threshold (frames)" is the amount of time before a labeled object is considered gone.
+`Timeout Threshold (frames)` is the amount of time before a labeled object is considered gone.
 Sometimes, the object being tracked will be lost by the algorithm.
 This value is how long the algorithm will continue looking for an object before giving up.
 For example, if an object is labeled with ID = 3 and disappears for a frame, that's OK because the timeout is longer than one frame.
 If the object reappears before the timeout threshold, then tracking will continue and the object will be reassigned its label ID = 3.
 If an object disappears for longer than the threshold, its considered gone and the label (ID = 3) is retired.
 No more objects will be assigned with that exact label.

-The "Save overlay?" checkbox will allow the user to save an overlay of tracked object labels on top of the inputted frames.
+The `Save overlay?` checkbox will allow the user to save an overlay of tracked object labels on top of the inputted frames.
 The overlay frames currently save to the folder named 'nd2_results'.
 If you are only interested in counts of cells, you don't need to save overlays.
 The overlay is a good way to visualize tracking behavior.

-"Preview ROI" will allow you to define your own ROI on an image.
+`Preview ROI` will allow you to define your own ROI on an image.
 A file/folder must be selected first to open an image.
 To create the ROI, click and drag on the image in the new window.
 To confirm your ROI, press "enter" or "space" and to cancel your selection, press "c"